AggieNetwork.com

 HireAggies Career Services

-REGISTRATION NOW OPEN FOR ORANGE AND MAROON LEGISLATIVE DAY
+ORANGE AND MAROON LEGISLATIVE DAY 2025

 Since 2003, Aggies and Longhorns have gathered at the Texas Capitol every other year as part of Orange and Maroon Legislative Day, an event utilizing current and former students to advocate for the shared goals of the state's two Tier 1 research universities, Texas A&M University and The University of Texas.
 This event is proudly planned and supported by The Association of Former Students and the Texas Exes.

+Can you help us to show the Texas Legislature the impact of Texas A&M and Texas Aggies, and why we need its continued support?
 This event cannot happen without dedicated volunteers who take the time to share their support for the shared legislative priorities of Texas A&M and the University of Texas.
-We hope you will be able to join us for this important day in the 88th Legislative Session!
+We hope you will be able to join us for this important day in the 89th Legislative Session!

 Questions?
 Contact TAMUAdvocacy@AggieNetwork.com.